The 7 Habits Of Highly Effective People

 Sharpen the Saw – Always keep reinventing ourselves.
 Physically (exercises), Emotionally (relationships), Intellectually (reading) and Spiritually (meditation).
 Covey uses Goose and Golden Egg adage to show we need to tend the goose.

 Covey also wrote a sequel, The 8th Habit, that talks of the one thing many of us found missing in the 7 Habits: Passion to follow our dreams.
 Find Your Voice, and Help Others Find Theirs.
 However, the book is repetitive, and not recommended.
 Covey’s other books are Principle Centered Leadership and Put First Things First, and both are highly recommended.

 There may be some who find 7 Habits’ language too corporate and heavy.
 Words like Proactive, Synergize, Win-Win Paradigm or Balanced Self-renewal may be a turn-off.
 Or we may not be able to relate to the business examples given in the book.
 For such an audience, Stephen’s son, Sean Covey, has simplified the habits in a more fun and engaging book: 7 Habits of Highly Effective Teens.
 I even have a 7 Habits of Highly Effective Kids version for my little girls.

-Why Read it?
-If you are looking for condensed wisdom on how to lead your life, both in personal and professional space, this is it.
+Why should you read the book: If you are looking for condensed wisdom on how to lead your life, both in personal and professional space, this is it.
 If you want to make a specific action plan on becoming a better person and manager, 7 Habits are your starting point.
 I can vouch that the eternal principles espoused here have not only made me a better manager but also a better person.
 My wife says our married life has become richer since I read this book.
 What bigger endorsement do we need?